Appian Releases Connected Underwriting to Equip Insurers with Speed and Precision

-The prebuilt solution empowers insurers to reduce time to quote, minimize risk, improve profitability, and elevate the customer experience
+The prebuilt solution empowers insurers to reduce time to quote, minimise risk, improve profitability, and elevate the customer experience

-MCLEAN, Va., Jan.
-30, 2023 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced the availability of Appian Connected Underwriting.
+LONDON, Jan.
+31, 2023 /PRNewswire/ -- Appian (Nasdaq: APPN) today announced the availability of Appian Connected Underwriting.
 Built on the Appian Platform, Connected Underwriting empowers insurers to accelerate the underwriting process and improve customer experience.
-The solution uses Appian's process automation, data fabric, and low-code architecture to rapidly unify data from disparate sources, optimize workflow, and reduce the time to quote new policies.
+The solution uses Appian's process automation, data fabric, and low-code architecture to rapidly unify data from disparate sources, optimise workflow, and reduce the time to quote new policies.

-Informed by more than a decade of working with leading insurers, Connected Underwriting enables insurers to optimize underwriting processes with automated, connected workflows.
+Informed by more than a decade of working with leading insurers, Connected Underwriting enables insurers to optimise underwriting processes with automated, connected workflows.

 According to a recent study by Accenture, today's underwriters spend 40% of their time on non-core activities, representing an efficiency loss of 85 to 160 billion dollars over the next five years.
 With Appian Connected Underwriting, insurers can eliminate redundant manual data entry and improve process efficiency using robotic process automation (RPA), intelligent document processing (IDP), and artificial intelligence (AI).
 This allows underwriters to instead focus on more high-impact tasks while also improving customer and broker service, increasing speed to quote—to win and retain more customers—and increasing frictionless processing with a holistic view.